 Car radar, car-to-car and car-to-Infrastructure communication systems serve a wide range of purposes.
 Among them,

-increased safety & comfort, smoother traffic flows with less congestion and reduced fuel consumption.
+increased safety and comfort, smoother traffic flows with less congestion and reduced fuel consumption.
 Today, we

 use our most advanced technologies to build systems that alert drivers to any potential danger.
 This enables large